 - Cardiac MR: A new area of research is the exploration of cardiac MR at the ultra-high field strength of 7 Tesla and first results examining the anatomy and function of the human heart look promising.

 Keywords: functional MRI, BOLD, 7 Tesla, Neuroimaging

-See the Barth Laboratory page for current group members.
+See the Barth Group page for current members.

 Improved decoding of human brain activity using advanced functional magnetic resonance imaging at ultra-high field strength